-Audio content and/or video content is compressed with a specific codec and is then stored in an AVI or QuickTime file as interleaved data.
+Audio content and/or video content is compressed with a specific codec and is then stored in an AVI file as interleaved data.
 There are a wide variety of codecs available.
-Once created, these files can then be played in Windows Media Player (or Apple's QuickTime application) on any computer, as long as the appropriate codec is installed and available.

-Video recorded by SADiE will be stored in DV format as an AVI file.
+Once created, these files can then be played in Windows Media Player on any computer, as long as the appropriate codec is installed and available.
+Video recorded by SADiE will be stored in DV format.

-SADiE will not necessarily be able to play back all AVI or QuickTime files.
-The vidoe file will have to be at a frame rate compatible with SADiE's capabilities (24fps, 25fps, 29.97fps drop or non drop, or 30fps).
+SADiE will not necessarily be able to play back all AVI files.
+The AVI will have to be at a frame rate compatible with SADiE's capabilities (24fps, 25fps, 29.97fps drop or non drop, or 30fps).
 The codec will also have to be present for play back.
-If you are unsure if the codec is present, try playing the AVI file in Media Player (or QuickTime movie in QuickTime player) first of all.
-If the codec is not present the player will attempt to download an appropriate one.
-If this fails, you may have to ascertain which programme the video file was created with, and install it.
-If the AVI file will play in Media Player (or QuickTime movie in Quicktime player), generally it will play in SADiE, provided it is at a supported frame rate.
+If you are unsure if the codec is present, try playing the AVI file in Media Player first of all.
+If the codec is not present Media Player will attempt to download an appropriate one.
+If this fails, you may have to ascertain which programme the AVI was created with, and install it.
+If the AVI file will play in Media Player, generally it will play in SADiE, provided it is at a supported frame rate.

-No extra hardware is required to play back preexisting video in a window on the standard computer monitor, but recording from an external source will require a DV compatible device.
+No extra hardware is required to play back preexisting video in AVI format, but recording from an external source will require a DV compatible device.
 DV (short for Digital Video) is a digital standard for video created by a consortium of vendors, which uses Motion JPEG video at 720x480 resolution, at 29.97 frames per second, or 720x576 resolution at 25 frames per second, and is stored at a rate of 2.5MB per second.
 As standard, it is transmitted to the computer via an IEEE1394 (FireWire) connection.